 Step 3: Submit a website to Google

-To submit a website to Google, switch back to Google Search Console and make sure you’ve selected your website using the Search Property drop-down menu in the top left corner.
+To submit your website to Google, switch back to Google Search Console and make sure you’ve selected your website using the Search Property drop-down menu in the top left corner.
 If this is your first or only website then it’ll be the only choice:

 Then, click on the Sitemaps tab under Indexing in the sidebar.
 You will be given the option to Add a New Sitemap.
 Type in the sitemap URL and click on Submit.